Occupation of Czechoslovakia (1938–1945)

-The Slovak State broke off on 14 March 1939, and Hungary annexed the remainder of Carpathian Ruthenia the following day.
-On 15 March, during a visit to Berlin, the Czechoslovak president Emil Hácha was coerced into signing away his country's independence.
+On 14 March 1939, the Slovak parliament voted unanimously to establish an independent Slovak state and German troops preemptively marched into Ostrava to prevent the Poles from occupying the region.
+The following day, during a visit to Berlin, the Czechoslovak president Emil Hácha was coerced into signing away his country's independence as Hungary annexed the remainder of Carpathian Ruthenia.
 On 16 March, Hitler proclaimed the Protectorate of Bohemia and Moravia from Prague Castle, leaving Hácha as the nominal, but almost powerless, State President.
 Czechoslovakia was occupied by the Wehrmacht, and real power was vested in Hitler's personal representative, the Reichsprotektor.

 During the occupation, between 294,000 to 320,000 citizens were murdered, the majority of them Jews.
 Reprisal killings were especially harsh after the assassination of Reinhard Heydrich, including the infamous Lidice massacre.
 Large numbers were drafted for slave labour in Germany.

 In March 1944 Germany extended the occupation of Czechoslovakia to Hungary in Operation Margarethe, then to Slovakia in August 1944 following the Slovak National Uprising.
 The occupation ended with the surrender of Germany at the end of World War II.